 International students have two admission rounds - or periods - to apply to each semester.
 Find out more about what is offered and when, and when you should apply.

 The First admissions round

-The first admission round was created specifically for international students and has many advantages:
+The first admission round is specifically for international students and has many advantages:

-- the entire catalogue of courses and programmes taught in English is available in this round
+- all courses and programmes taught in English are offered

-- the deadlines and admissions decisions come much earlier
+- the deadlines and admissions decisions are much earlier

 - applicants requiring a residence permit have the time they need to apply for and receive it

-- the extra time allows you to better plan for your studies in Sweden
+- the extra time allows you to better plan for your move to Sweden

 The Second admissions round

 The second admission round is actually the regular admission round for students living in Sweden - the Swedish round.
-The entire catalogue of courses and programmes taught in Swedish is available.
+All courses and programmes taught in Swedish are available in this round.